Danny’s DNA Discoveries – Coprinus of the PNW

 But what is it?
 There are 2 genetic species commonly found in Europe but we don't know which one is the real one. var. comatus #1 is found in BC so far.
 If it is not the real thing, it will need a new name. var. comatus #2 is not found yet in the PNW, but it is really genetically close to var. parvus, below (4 bp and 1 indel different).

 Coprinus comatus var parvus and Coprinus comatus var caprimammillatus - The type sequences of these WA varieties differ in only one location in ITS, so they may not be distinct varieties. var. parvus is said to be on the small end (cap 4-5 cm tall) with some microscopic differences. var. caprimammillatus has some spores with an eccentric germ pore.
 It should be investigated if there is overlap in these features (if the microscopic differences of var. parvus can be found on specimens with some eccentric germ pores). var. parvus is only known from one collection in WA in 1951. var. caprimammillatus seems to be the only species he collected more than once (besides the very common var. comatus).
 He found it a total of 15 times, including once in Montana.
 It is also the only species of his that somebody else has ever found.
-We have a sequence of it from Victoria.
+We have a sequence of it from Victoria and Oregon.

 Coprinus comatus var excentricus - We don't have a type sequence of this AZ variety which was found once in AZ in 1973 and once in WA, but it has much larger spores than the others (14-18u long) and most of the spores have quite eccentric germ pores.
 It sounds like it is a valid variety.